 Alternative names: Spline graph, Curve chart

 A spline chart is functionally the same thing as a line chart.
 The only difference is that a spline chart connects data points using a smooth curve, whereas a regular line chart uses a straight line to join those points.
 For this reason, a spline is also known as a curve chart.
 A combination of an area chart with a spline chart creates a variation called a spline area chart.
-Find here examples of similar charts.
+Find the examples of similar charts on inspiration page.

 Step line chart